Detecting Multiple Structural Breaks in Systems of Linear Regression Equations with Integrated and Stationary Regressors: Simulation

 To investigate whether the results are driven by the integrated regressors or the linear trend in the model, we run the simulation experiments for a reduced SUR model specification.
-Here, we generate data under the restriction that $A_i = diag(0)$ and $\delta_i = 0$ for $i = 0, \dots m$.
+Here, we generate data under the restriction that $A_i = diag(0)$ and $\delta_i = 0$ for $i = 0, \dots m_0$.
 The results are reported in \autoref{tab:sb_sim_sur}.
-We find almost identical precision for the SUR model.
-This shows that the precision of the two-step approach is predominately driven by the magnitude of the breaks in terms of their Euclidean distance for the vector of coefficients and the magnitude is the same for the SUR specification.
+We consider two variants of the simulation experiment: first with no cross-correlation between the error terms for both equations as in Equation~\eqref{eq:mc.dgp} and second with cross-correlation coefficient $\rho = 0.5$.
+We find almost identical precision for the SUR model and no substantial difference in the presence of moderate cross-correlation.
+This shows that the precision of the two-step approach is predominately driven by the magnitude of breaks in terms of their Euclidean distance for the vector of coefficients and the magnitude is the same for the SUR specification.
 The reduced number of coefficients in the SUR model does not seem to improve the performance substantially, because the sample size in each regime is already large enough to estimate the full model.
 Additional simulation experiments (not reported) show that this aspect certainly gains importance for smaller regimes with less observations.